 Monitoring methods – Monitoring of the MZ may comprise visual monitoring during daylight hours, passive acoustic monitoring (PAM) during all hours and night vision/ infrared techniques during hours of darkness.
-The MMOA fully supports the development and use of novel detection technologies (remote PAM and thermal imaging are promising developments to improve detection and mitigation).
+The MMOA fully supports the development and use of novel detection technologies (remote PAM and thermal imaging to improve detection and mitigation).
 All monitoring methods should be assessed for their efficiency and likelihood of detecting the SoC within a particular area.
 Marine Mammal Observers (MMOs) and Passive Acoustic Monitoring (PAM) Operators should be positioned as near to the source as possible for effective monitoring of the MZ.
-The MMOA consider that the MMOs/PAM Operators should always be located on the source platform, unless an alternative platform has the potential to have a better view of the sound source.
+The MMOA considers that the MMOs/PAM Operators should always be located on the source platform , unless an alternative platform has the potential to have a better view of the sound source.
 This would be essential if the distance of the sound source from the platform compromises the ability of the MMO/PAM Operator to effectively monitor the MZ for the relevant SoC.
 The relative detectability of each species group should be carefully considered, since some (e.g. sea turtles) may only be reliably detected within a few hundred metres of a visual observer.
-Consequently, a MMO located on a source platform from which the sound source is deployed several hundred metres astern (i.e. most 3D/4D seismic vessels) is unlikely to be able to reliably visually detect such fauna within the latter portion of a MZ.
+Consequently, a MMO located on a source platform from which the sound source is deployed several hundred metres astern (i.e., most 3D/4D seismic vessels) is unlikely to be able to reliably visually detect such fauna within the latter portion of a MZ.
 Where multiple sources are deployed from multiple survey platforms, a separate MZ and monitoring team are required for each source.

 Use of Suitably Qualified Marine Mammal Observers (MMOs) and Passive Acoustic Monitoring (PAM) Operators